 - The password manager automatically fills in passwords so a user doesn’t need to remember them.

-- The password generator, generates complex and unique passwords for every website.
+- The password generator creates ,complex and unique passwords for every website.

 - Passwords are rotated automatically, so a breached or leaked password quickly becomes obsolete and doesn’t cause a threat.